apache/incubator-hugegraph-doc/content/en/docs/changelog/hugegraph-1.0.0-release-notes.md

 - fix: schema label race condition of addIndexLabel/removeIndexLabel.
 - fix: limit admin role can drop graph.
 - fix: ProfileApi url check & add build package to ignore file.
-- fix: can't shutdown when starting with exception.
+- fix: can't shut down when starting with exception.
 - fix: Traversal.graph is empty in StepStrategy.apply() with count().is(0).
 - fix: possible extra comma before where statement in MySQL backend.
 - fix: JNA UnsatisfiedLinkError for Apple M1.